AsahiLinux/AsahiLinux.github.io/content/about.md

 ## How will this be released?

 All development takes place on GitHub, [github.com/AsahiLinux](https://github.com/AsahiLinux).
-All contributions will be written with the intent to upstream them into the respective upstream projects (starting with the Linux kernel) and upstreamed as early as is practical.
+We write our contributions with the intent to upstream them into the respective upstream projects, including the Linux kernel.
+We aim to upstream as early as is practical.
 Code will be dual-licensed as the upstream license (e.g. GPL) and a permissive license (e.g. MIT), to ensure that the work can be reused in other OSes where possible.

 ## Will this make Apple Silicon Macs a fully open platform?